KDE e.V.: History

+On 27 November 1997, KDE e.V. was officially registered as a non-profit association (eingetragener Verein) under German law in Tübingen.
+Matthias Ettrich became the organization's first president, and Dalheimer served as vice president.
+To meet the legal requirement of seven founding members, they recruited housemates and friends to join the association.

+KDE e.V. has continued to support the KDE community by managing donations and organizing events.
+Over time, it has expanded its role, developed formal membership programs, and hired staff.

+In October 2006, Mark Shuttleworth became the first individual patron of KDE, followed by Trolltech as the first corporate patron in February 2007.
+Additional patrons, including KDAB, Intel, and Novell, joined later that year.
+In 2008, KDE e.V. and Wikimedia Deutschland opened shared offices in Frankfurt, marking the hiring of KDE e.V.'s first employee.
+The organization later moved its offices to Berlin in cooperation with the Free Software Foundation Europe (FSFE).

+In 2010, KDE e.V. launched the "Join the Game" campaign, an initiative that invited individuals to become supporting members without requiring a time commitment.
+Georg Greve, founder of the FSFE, was the first to join.

 Organization

 KDE e.V. includes three types of memberships: Active members, Extraordinary members and Supporting Members.
 Both natural persons and legal bodies may become members.
 The Active members have contributed to KDE community.
 The supporting members are supporting the KDE through financial contributions, consist of: basysKom GmbH, Digia, Sirius Corporation Ltd, and Google.
 The Patron of KDE is the highest level of supporting member, are: SUSE, Klarälvdalens Datakonsult AB, and Nokia.
 All association’s members are invited to attend the general assembly.
 The general assembly is often as part of Akademy.

 The board of directors are responsible for the operation of the association.
 The board of directors has five members via election held by general assembly.
 KDE e.V. office is located in Berlin.
 It has 1 paid administrative employee, called business manager.
 The business manager is full-time responsible for daily operations, resource acquisition and managing interns.
 KDE e.V. offers internships to qualified students.
 In Spain, the official representative of KDE e.V. is KDE España.
 KDE e.V. is an associate organization of the FSFE and a licensee of the Open Invention Network.